egeacar29415/var-impact-home-advantage/README.md

 ## Data Collection and Data Analysis Plan
 ### Data Collection
 - **Dataset 1:** Downloading team and season-level data separately and merging them properly into the main dataset.
-- **Dataset 2:** Converting match-level data to the season level for each team.
+- **Dataset 2:** Downloading match-level data and converting them to the season level for each team.
 - **Cleaning and Standardizing:** Aligning column names, formats, and variable types and applying necessary numeric conversions.
 - **Missing Values:** Attempting to obtain missing information from external sources and, if not possible, considering methods such as interpolation or exclusion.
 - **Merging:** Combining all data using a unique season–team identifier to construct the primary analysis table.